laravel/spark-next-docs/1.x/spark-stripe/configuration.md

 ## Stripe Configuration

-Of course, to use Stripe as a payment provider for your Laravel Spark application, you should have an active Stripe account.
+Of course, to use Stripe as a payment provider for your Laravel Spark application you must have an active [Stripe account](https://stripe.com).

 ### Environment Variables